formancehq/docs/docs/ledger/numscript/multi-destination/index.md

 <Prereqwarn />

-Once you've run that transaction succesfully, let's have a look at [`leslieknope`'s balance'](https://control.formance.com/accounts/player:leslieknope).
+Once you've run that transaction succesfully, let's have a look at `leslieknope`'s balance:

 ![`leslieknope` gets 38 and `annperkins` gets 37 coin](multi-destination-1.png)